UltraStar-Deluxe/songs-stream/README.md

-# songs-stream
+# Songs repository
-Creative Commons licensed song packages with links for streaming media files for sing-along karaoke
+Creative Commons licensed song packages for sing-along karaoke.

+This repository does not contain media files.
+Instead, the songs only link to media files of the [UltraStar-Deluxe/songs](https://github.com/UltraStar-Deluxe/songs) repository for streaming.